 Helping you get there

-This section is relevant to you if you are a Young Adult or Child and:
+This section is relevant to you if you are a Young Adult or Child and have an Education, Health and Care Plan (EHC Plan).

 Southwark Council recognises that some children and young people may struggle to walk or travel by public transport to their school/place of learning.
 In these circumstances, they may be eligiblie for travel asssitance if they meet certain criteria.

 To check if you are eligible to receive help with travel to and from school by checking the Southwark School Travel Policy.
-To view the policy click here.
+To view the policy click here (pdf, 667kb).

 For more information about the School Travel Assistance, click here.

-You can get some free legally based advice from Independent Parental Special Education Advice (IPSEA).
-They are a national charity.
-Just here
+You can get some free legally based advice here from Independent Parental Special Education Advice (IPSEA), who are a national charity.

 If you think you are eligible and want to apply for help, you can do so online here: